Before applying

 The Application Process

 Applicants should identify a faculty mentor with whom to work during the fellowship period.
 Your faculty mentor should be in the discipline in which you plan to major and in which you plan to attend graduate school.
 Frequently, our Fellows select their mentors from among the professors with whom they have become acquainted in a course.
-You also may be able to identify a faculty member whose research interests are close to yours, whether or not you have had him or her in a course.
+You also may be able to identify a faculty member whose research interests are close to yours, whether or not you have had them in a course.

 Applicants should work collaboratively with their chosen mentor to design a specific research topic.
 This research project will be the focus of the applicant's first summer in the program.